Woodley, Greater Manchester: Education

-Primary school aged children can also attend a nearby school in neighbouring Bredbury: St. Marks C. of E. Primary School on Redhouse Lane; this was the original infant and junior school for the locality.
+Primary school aged children can also attend a nearby school in neighbouring Bredbury: St. Mark's Church of England Primary School on Redhouse Lane; this was the original infant and junior school for the locality.

-After education in these primary schools, most students feed to either Werneth School, Marple Hall School or Harrytown Catholic High School for their secondary education.
+Most students then feed to either Werneth School, Marple Hall School or Harrytown Catholic High School for their secondary education.

 Community

 Woodley is home to four pubs: The White Hart, The Railway, The Navigation and The Woodley Arms.
-These pubs form the start of the Ring of Death, a pub crawl that takes in Woodley, Bredbury, Romiley and ends in Greave.
-The Ring of Death used to consist of twenty pubs in total and was a traditional marathon undertaken by locals at Christmas.
+They form the start of the Ring of Death, a pub crawl that takes in Woodley, Bredbury, Romiley and ends in Greave; it used to consist of twenty pubs in total and was a traditional marathon undertaken by locals at Christmas.

-Woodley was also home to the recently transformed snooker palace which, following the removal of its snooker tables, became the Palace Bar; it is now closed and up for sale.
+Woodley was also home to a snooker hall originally a cinema.
+Following the removal of its snooker tables, became the Palace Bar; it has now closed.